linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 15 OPTIONS ON MONEY MARKET FUTURES.md

 Responsiveness of Option Premiums to Changes in Underlying Futures Prices A similar line of reasoning leads to the prediction that a futures call should become more valuable the higher the underlying futures price, all other things equal, while a futures put should become more valuable when the underlying futures price falls.
 The responsiveness of an option's premium to a change in the price of the underlying item is known as the option "delta."
 The relationship between the strike price and the price of the underlying item influences the value of delta.
 The value of an option that is deep in-the-money is determined largely by its intrinsic value.
 In this case, a change in the price of the underlying item can affect the value of the option by an almost equal amount, so delta is close

-# TABLE 2

-# Selected Call and Put Premiums for

-# Options on Eurodollar Futures
+## Table 2: Selected Call and Put Premiums for Options on Eurodollar Futures

 Strike Price